 Material identification (e.g. organics and semi-conductors)

-LIF spectroscopy for material Identification
+LIF spectroscopy for material identification

 (a) Reflectance spectral comparison between cadmium red (blue curve) and vermilion (red curve) references in oil.
-These pigments have similar spectral features, with their inflection points being at close wavelengths, making their distinction difficult. (b) LIF spectral comparison shows a clear difference between cadmium red and vermilion, complimenting their ID.
+These pigments have similar spectral features, with their inflection points being at close wavelengths, making their distinction difficult. (b) LIF spectral comparison shows a clear difference between cadmium red and vermilion, complimenting their identification.